 As a precaution, the Alexandria Water Department is issuing a boil advisory effective immediately.
 This boil advisory is to remain in effect until otherwise noted.
 The boil water advisory is issued for customers located in the area described below:

-All the properties along the 6700 block of Taylor Oaks and 2000 block of Bowie Drive.
+All the properties along the 5300 block of Bayou Rapides Road.
 (Please see attached detail map).

 It is recommended that all consumers in the advisory area disinfect their water before consuming it (including fountain drinks), making ice, brushing teeth or using it for food preparation or rinsing of foods by the following means: